MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 A single model training with natural images and default configuration takes about 8 hours on an NVIDIA GeForce RTX 2080 Ti and has a gpu memory consumption of 6.4 GB.
 When training with non-natural images and otherwise the same setting training takes about 12 hours.
 Further, we run every configuration/experiment three times.

-The number of experiments we can perform for every evaluation is therefore limited.
+The number of experiments we can perform for every setting is therefore limited.

 ### Metrics - mAP@0.5 and mAP@[.5:.95]